 It worked (sort of), but it took a lot of effort and it often led to some less than desirable sentence constructions.
 Now, the game has changed.

 In place of the keyword tool, HubSpot rolled out the “Content Strategy” tool.
 This tool enables marketers to plan their content strategy around relevant core topics and subtopics.
 Known as topic clusters, they look like this:

-Essentially, each subtopic represents a blog post that addresses it, while each core topic represents a “pillar page” that addresses a core topic.
+Essentially, each subtopic seen in these topic clusters represents a blog post that addresses it, while each core topic represents a “pillar page” that addresses a core topic.
 Pillar pages are pieces of long-form content that provide high value to readers.
 They're also supposed to be magnets for web traffic (hopefully).

 If you aren’t part of the digital marketing space, you probably don’t care about any of this.
-But if you’re a content marketer or a business that maintains a blog for SEO purposes, this is pretty much earth-shattering.
+But if you’re a content marketer or a business that maintains a blog for SEO purposes, topic clusters are pretty much earth-shattering.

 Less than half a year ago, marketers did hours of keyword research, relying on tools like HubSpot, Yoast, Google Keyword Planner, MOZ, and others to give them insight.
 Keywords were an essential component of every content strategy.
 Alas, no more.

 We used to select keywords based on relevance, difficulty, and monthly search volume.
 It seemed like a pretty precise strategy.
 Ranking for strong keywords meant that you could skyrocket your web traffic.

 For example, if you were a business that sold project management software, ranking #1 for the keyword “project management software” would be a good reason to break out the champagne.

 That’s still something you’d want to achieve, of course.
 But focusing so much effort on that one keyword isn’t the best use of your time anymore.
 Rank reporting just isn’t consistent, either.
 According to one study, rank reporting tools had 0% stability.